SummaryRead the full fact sheet

 What is hepatitis C?

-Hepatitis C is a bloodborne virus that causes inflammation (swelling and pain) of the .
+Hepatitis C is a bloodborne virus that causes inflammation of the liver.
 This virus is present in the blood of a person living with hepatitis C and can be spread through blood-to-blood contact.

-Current treatment is effective at curing hepatitis C for more than 95% of people.
-Treatment cures the infection, decreases inflammation in the liver and reduces the long-term risk of health problems including chronic liver disease and .
+Current treatment is very effective at curing hepatitis C for more than 95% of people.
+Treatment cures the infection, decreases inflammation in the liver and reduces the long-term risk of health problems including chronic liver disease and liver cancer.

 Symptoms of hepatitis C